Luyer74/MakersProject/README.md

 `/api/projects/creator:creator` : Returns filtered projects by creator

-`/api/projects/date?startDate=2019-01-01&endDate=2022-01-01` : Returns all projects from a date range
+`/api/projects/date/getDate?startDate=2019-01-01&endDate=2022-01-01` : Returns all projects from a date range

 `/logout` : Logs out the current user

 `/api/projects/delete/:id` : Delete a specific project using its ID

+`/checkLogin` : Returns OK only if user is logged in

 ### `POST` requests

-`/api/projects/create` : Creates a new project from a JSON object
+`/api/projects/create/createProject` : Creates a new project from a JSON object

 `/api/projects/edit/:id` : Edits a specific project using its ID